Network-Rail-Business-Systems/laravel-moodle/readme.md

 The package expects the credentials from the LoginController to be an array containing `username` and `password`, but if you want to use `username` instead then add `MOODLE_LOGIN_ATTRIBUTE=username` to your .env file.

+**Users set as a Site Administrator in Moodle will not be able to login using LaraMoodle until they manually generate a token for their account as per step #5 below.**

 ### Middleware

 The package contains a middleware that you can use to check if the user has a moodle token in their session.
 If they don't it will log the user out from their Laravel session and redirect the user ot the login page.